HR

 Related: Check out 50+ employee onboarding statistics to understand why first impressions matter.

 Another feature that G2 reviewers often highlight is the organizational chart tool, which is described as simple yet powerful.
-Users seem to really appreciate how it makes it easy to visualize team structures and adjust them as the company grows or changes.
+User, role, and access management is rated at 88% by G2 reviewers, reflecting how well it helps visualize team structures and adjust them as the company grows or changes.
 This feature is particularly valued during onboarding or when team shifts occur, as it helps clearly communicate corporate hierarchies.

 The "shoutout" feature is another element that G2 reviewers consistently mention.
 It promotes team recognition and helps foster connections among employees, especially new hires.
-Many users appreciate the integration with tools like Slack and MS Teams, which allows these shoutouts to be visible to the entire team, making the onboarding process feel more inclusive and engaging.
+Onboarding is rated at 87% by G2 reviewers, and many users appreciate the integration with tools like Slack and MS Teams, which allows these shoutouts to be visible to the entire team, making the onboarding process feel more inclusive and engaging.

 What I like about HiBob HRIS: